 In addition to local cluster facilities, scientists at the center also use national supercomputing resources such as the: NSF-funded petascale Blue Waters systems at the Illinois’ National Center for Supercomputer Applications (NCSA), available through allocations grants (ACI-0832606, ACI-1516125, PHY-0722703), NSF-funded XSEDE resources, and has recently been awarded allocation in the NSF-funded Petascale computing system, Frontera, was awarded for deployment at the Texas Advanced Computing Center (TACC).

-More information about our allocation awards see this page: RIT's Blue Waters Allocation.
-See also the NSF's Cyberinfrastructure and Major Facilities Presentation for an overview on these large allocations and systems.
+More information about our allocation awards see the following pages: RIT's NCSA's Blue Waters Allocation, TACC's early science allocation, also the NSF's Cyberinfrastructure and Major Facilities Presentation for an overview on these large allocations and systems.